Sheikhasib/biopic-simple-website/README.md

 # My Biographical Movie

-This project was bootstrapped with [Create React App](https://infallible-heisenberg-de5704.netlify.app/).
+This project was bootstrapped with [My Biographical Movie](https://infallible-heisenberg-de5704.netlify.app/).

 Advantages of this website: